You are currently viewing How Does a Jumbo Loan Differ from a Conventional Loan?

 What are the interest rates for jumbo loans compared to conventional loans?

-What credit score is necessary for a jumbo loan?
+What credit score do you need for a jumbo loan?

 What are the conforming loan limits for 2024?